 - Then, complete the documentation on your online account, including a detailed inventory listing the contents of your shipment and optional insurance forms, and a driver will come and pick up your shipment.

-- Finally, our international shippers will safely transport your goods to Australia, completing customs documents to ensure clearance and delivering the boxes to your chosen destination.
-However, if you prefer, we can notify you when your shipment arrives so you can collect it from the port instead.
+- Finally, our international shippers will safely transport your items for delivery to Australia, completing customs documents to ensure clearance and delivering the boxes to your chosen destination within an advised time window.
+However, if you prefer, we can notify you when your shipment arrives so you can collect it from the port our local branch instead.

-We can ship boxes to Australia from the UK either by sea or air.
-Sea shipping is the most cost-effective option, perfect if you're sending a large consignment, but it will take 71 days to reach your destination.
+We can ship boxes to Australia from the UK either by a sea or air service.
+Our sea shipping service is the most cost-effective option, perfect if you're sending a large consignment, but it will take 71 days to reach your destination.
 Alternatively, if you need your goods promptly, air shipping only takes 14 days, although at a slightly higher cost.

 Another fantastic benefit of our international luggage shipping service is our online tracking tool that lets you monitor every step of your shipment's travels, offering further peace of mind.

 Importing personal effects and household items into Australia duty-free can be tricky because each region is governed by its own customs authority.
-To avoid taxes, you must fulfil the following criteria:
+To avoid taxes and customs duties, you must fulfil the following criteria:

 - You're a returning Aussie citizen or a visitor with a long-stay/permanent residence visa, returning permanently after more than 12 months outside the country.